More about this area

 Cumbria is the fourth largest police force area in England and is geographically isolated being the furthest North West force in the country.
 Some 98 percent of its area is rural with only one city and five major towns.
 Much of the county is mountainous and it contains the country’s largest national park – Lake District (885 square miles) – as well as having a 150-mile coastline.
 Topography and rurality makes the county vulnerable to natural and other disasters – with three major floods in the past 10 years.

 Cumbria hosts Appleby Fair, the largest travellers’ gathering in Europe, and several major summer festivals.
-The population is small (498,000) and sparse, but visitors swell this population every year, increasing police calls for service by an average 12 percent each week from May to October.
+The population is small (498,000) and sparse, however 47 million people visit the county every year.
+This increases police calls for service by an average 12 percent each week from May to October.
 It has areas of significant deprivation, where the police and partners formally work together, often co-located, to improve the lives of residents.

 Since 2010, the workforce has reduced by 20 percent and £25 million has been saved from the force’s revenue budget.